wakaty0428-blip/SVEN_LoRA/README.md

 $ python print_results.py --eval_type human_eval --eval_dir ../experiments/human_eval/human-eval-350m-lm
 ```

-I also created useful file to run both functional correctness evaluation and print at the same time shown as below;
+For running these steps from running `human_eval_gen.py` and `human_eval_exec.py` to running `print_results.py` in a sequence, I also created useful file to run both functional correctness evaluation and print at the same time shown as below;
 ```console
 $ python grid_human_eval_lora.py
 ```